dkempen/degiromatic/README.md

 2. Now search the product by symbol (ticker) or ISIN in the search bar in the top left.
 3. Look for a request like this `https://trader.degiro.nl/productsearch/secure/v1/lookup?searchText=IE00B3RBWM25`, and view the response data.
 4. Click on the product on the exchange you want.
-5. Confirm that the exchange the one you want on the details page of the product.
+5. Confirm that the exchange is the one you want on the details page of the product.
 6. Take note of the product ID (in this case `4586985`) by looking at the URL on the details page `https://trader.degiro.nl/trader/#/products/4586985/overview`.
 7. Look up the product ID in the open request response data from step 3 and copy the exchange ID (`exchangeId`).
 In this case `200` for `EAM`, Euronext Amsterdam.